The best laptops for photo editing

 Performance: Photo-editing worked well for our reviewer, with the SSD and plentiful RAM keeping things nice and smooth in operation, although the fan did start working a little hard with the more intensive tasks and documents.
 We also found battery to be excellent, further backing up the Zenbook S 13 OLED's credentials as an ideal laptop for travel and for working on the go.
 Our streaming video test gave us 13 hours and 10 minutes on a single charge.

-Display: Our reviewer found described the screen as the best he had ever tested on a small-form laptop.
+Display: Our reviewer described the screen as the best he had ever tested on a small-form laptop.
 With 550 nits of brightness, it's comfortable to work on even in bright sunlight, while and Pantone-certified colour coverage of up to 100% DCI-P3 (we also tested sRGB coverage of 113%) ensures you can rely on what you're seeing.
 With a 1,000,000:1 contrast ratio, the OLED display also boasts excellent resolution of dark and light areas.
 It's also a pleasure to watch films and TV on the device.

 Pricing: It's little on the expensive side for a laptop that doesn't have a dedicated graphics card.
 But on the other hand, it's one of the best compact Windows laptops we've used, so you do get what you pay for.

-Read more: Asus ZenBook S 13 OLED review.
+Read more: Asus ZenBook S 13 OLED review

 Attributes | Notes | Rating |